6 Pet Safety Tips That Will Change The Way You Celebrate July 4th

 How Can I Keep My Pet Safe And Comfortable On July 4th?

 Here are 6 tips to get your beloved pup through the eve of Independence Day:

-- Make sure your dog has proper identification and is chipped.
+- Make sure your dog is chipped and has proper identification .
 Most people get their puppy microchipped and forget about it but that is only half the process.
 The second part is to register your doggie’s identification number online.
-You can find out which company to register with from your veterinarian or the shelter that microchipped your pup.
+The shelter that microchipped your pup or your vet can help you find out which company to register with.

 - Keep your dog as far away from fireworks as possible–stay with them if possible inside at home.

 - Create a safe space for them as they are naturally ‘den’ animals.
 A crate with a sheet over the top and lots of pillows and toys inside works wonders!

 - Turn inside sound up — drown out the sounds of the fireworks with music, fans, doggie TV, etc.

 - Tire them out!–Play with them A LOT during the day!

 - If your dog has serious stress & anxiety, it might be helpful to speak to your veterinarian about medications available to help keep your dog calm.